LSafer/cufyorg.github.io/index.md

 about programming.
 Cufy is always open-source.

 # Projects
-Cufy is has limited number of members, so it is limited on how many projects it can focus on.
+Cufy has limited number of members, so it is limited on how many projects it can focus on.
 Below is some of the projects:

 -   ## Cufy Framework